 but does not include dust, smoke or other like products emitted or produced during the normal operations of any mining, extractive, primary or manufacturing industry;

-“member of the Council” means a member appointed under section 9;
+member of the Council means a member appointed under section 9;

-“post”, in relation to a bill, means affix the bill by any means to an object;
+post, in relation to a bill, means affix the bill by any means to an object;

-“prescribed” means prescribed in the regulations;
+prescribed means prescribed in the regulations;

-“private land” means land that is used and held in accordance with the requirements of section 32;
+private land means land that is used and held in accordance with the requirements of section 32;

-“public authority” means a Department or State instrumentality, a local government within its district, and any other person or body, whether corporate or not, who or which under the authority of any Act is charged with the carrying out of any duty whilst acting in the discharge of that duty;
+public authority means a Department or State instrumentality, a local government within its district, and any other person or body, whether corporate or not, who or which under the authority of any Act is charged with the carrying out of any duty whilst acting in the discharge of that duty;

-“public place” means any thoroughfare, as defined in the Local Government Act 1995, and any other land which the public are allowed to use;
+public place means any thoroughfare, as defined in the Local Government Act 1995, and any other land which the public are allowed to use;

-“supporting member” means a person, body or organization affiliated with the Council under section 13;
+supporting member means a person, body or organization affiliated with the Council under section 13;

-“the Council” means the Keep Australia Beautiful Council (W.A.) established by section 6;
+the Council means the Keep Australia Beautiful Council (W.A.) established by section 6;

-“the Fund” means the Keep Australia Beautiful Council (W.A.)
+the Fund means the Keep Australia Beautiful Council (W.A.)
 Fund established under section 18;

-“waters” includes —
+waters includes —

 (a) any inland waters, whether running or still, permanent or temporary, or natural or artificially created; and